AVR-biosecurity-bioinformatics/freyr/docs/nanopore_tutorial.md

 - `nextflow run .` tells `nextflow` to run the pipeline using files in the current directory
 - `--samplesheet` and `--loci_params` specify where your samplesheet and loci parameters files are; these can be relative or absolute paths, here we use relative paths
 - `-profile basc_slurm` tells `nextflow` to run using settings that make sense for BASC; in particular, it will spawn a new job for every process, making its computational execution very efficient, and will use `shifter` to run Docker containers for all the software tools
+- `--seq_type nanopore` and `--paired false` tell the pipeline we're using Nanopore data

 > NOTE: Confusingly, pipeline parameters like `--samplesheet` need to be typed on the command line using a double hyphen, while `nextflow` parameters like `-profile` need to be typed with a single hyphen.
 When in doubt, copy-paste from this page.